Department of Educational Psychology

 Real World Application

 The Department of Educational Psychology has a broad range of research and outreach endeavors that serve as a vehicle for graduate student preparation while also enabling us to serve the University, local schools, and communities throughout the state of Texas.
 The department boasts multiple innovative research labs and clinics, a university-designated center, Center for Research and Development in Dual Language and Literacy Acquisition, and a federally designated center on Disability and Development.
 For the past eighteen years the department's Counseling and Assessment Clinic has provided more than 30,000 hours of assessment and counseling services to more than 2,600 individuals in the local community.
-We have also established the Telebehavioral Care clinic and partner with the Department of Psychiatry to provide mental health services to a growing number of underserved communities throughout south central Texas using video conference technology via HIPPA-approved encryption and high-speed lines.
+We have established the Telehealth Institute to provide mental health services.
 These telehealth services are provided by a team of advanced counseling psychology doctoral students in close collaboration with doctoral-level supervising faculty who are licensed psychologists or otherwise licensed mental health professionals.
 Cutting-edge research and outreach efforts such as these afford valuable apprenticeship opportunities for graduate students while helping fulfill Texas A&M University’s land-grant mission.

 Due to the nature of professional training involved and necessary prerequisite skills, enrollment in some of the department's graduate courses is limited to students admitted to a specific major or areas of study.